buaa-hipo/DynVec-artifact/README.md

 ./build.sh
 ```

+**Attention: The CC and LLVM_BASE in spmv/DynVec/Makefile need to be set accordingly!**

 ## Running SpMV

 To run spmv with prepared dataset (`data.tar.gz` in release), we just need to use the run script: